 Graduate.
-A graduate student who fails to maintain a cumulative GPA of 3.00 or better for all graduate studies will be placed on academic probation.
-Academic probation is removed by attaining a cumulative GPA of 3.00 or higher for all graduate studies completed at FHU or transferred into the student's program of study.
-If a student on probation achieves a semester GPA of 3.00 or higher, but does not attain a cumulative GPA of 3.00 or higher for all graduate studies, the student continues on academic probation.
+A graduate student who fails to maintain an overall GPA of 3.00 or better for all graduate studies will be placed on academic probation.
+Academic probation is removed by attaining an overall GPA of 3.00 or higher for all graduate studies completed at FHU or transferred into the student's program of study.
+If a student on probation achieves a semester GPA of 3.00 or higher, but does not attain an overall GPA of 3.00 or higher for all graduate studies tudies, the student continues on academic probation.
 A graduate student on academic probation will not be allowed to enroll for more than nine (9) hours during any term the probation applies.